energinet-singularity/dlr-mrid/README.md

 # DLR_MRID

+TO expose data from .CSV file to REST API

 <!-- Insert a very short description of what the script/repo is for -->

 <!-- TABLE OF CONTENTS -->